Wind power in Austria: Life span of wind turbines

 According to manufacturers, the life span of wind turbines amounts to 25 years.
 Important influences on the life span are site specific (wind speed, storms, icing conditions) and the quality of the maintenance of the turbines.

 External costs

 External costs are not a part of the investment and operation costs, and are paid by the tax payer and therefore by the public.
 Examples of external costs for fossil fuel and nuclear electricity production are political and military securing of the access to these energy sources, costs of green house gas emissions, cleaning up of spilled oil, police operations during the transporting of nuclear wastes and other similar activities.
 Negative external costs arise from wind turbines' impact on landscape aesthetics, animal habitats, increased mortality of bats and birds, noise, and flickering.
 However, wind power also has positive external effects on power system operation and through the mitigation of air pollution.
-The hidden costs of wind power in Austria are currently not quantified.
+The externalities of wind power in Austria are currently not quantified.